johan-franco/csc215/Notes/Chap6.md

 | MAKEF | 22     |       Create a disk directory entry  |
 | SDMAF | 26     |    Set RAM buffer address for read or write     |

-To use these functions you would use MVI REGISTER CODE
+- To use these functions you would use MVI REGISTER CODE.
+- All these functions are able to work as they use the "giant hook" that standardizes the places of the CBIOS.

-Input/Output Functions:
+### Input/Output Functions:

 - RCONF (1) and WCONF (2): If we want to output anything to the console or take input from console.
 In other words necessary for console programs.
 - RBUFF (10): Reading an entire line of console input is a typical requirement in user-interactive programs.

-Disk Access Functions:
+### Disk Access Functions:

 - OPENF (15) and CLOSEF (16): In order to manipulate the files we need to first open them and after we are done we need to close them.
 - READF (20) and WRITF (21): Reads and writes from disk, so we could use this to take files as input and directly change a file if necessary